How to get baby to sleep? This is THE question all new parents have!

 Check out more of our favorite pacifiers.

 Don’t underestimate the power of a sound machine.
 In fact, they are a must for helping baby get to sleep and stay asleep.
 They make all the difference in drowning out loud neighbors, cars, sirens… other siblings (ahem).
-For white noise only, the runaway favorite is the Marpac Dohm.
+For white noise only, the runaway favorites are the Yogasleep Dohm ($45) and the LectroFan ($49).

 Check out our favorite sound machines.